Dvirules/Calculator/README.md

 This little project's main goal was to practice OOP, SOLID and RESTful API with Flask and Python.
 It also includes some Unit Testing with "unittest" library.

 To run project:
 Run the "run.sh" script file using git.
+Alternatively, if the sh script file doesn't run (may vary depending your OS), just press the run button (or shift+f10) on the my_flask.py file.

 The output will instruct you to open http://127.0.0.1:5000, from there you can send HTTP requests with the desired input to the project, on path "http://127.0.0.1:5000/(mathematical-expression)/(extension)".